 Additionally, the responses to different treatments have been shown to be different in the epithelial cells from healthy controls and rhinitis samples suggestive of the involvement of genetics and epigenetics.

-The increased activation of the cells in response to poly (I: C) becomes significant as this mimics viral nucleic acid.
+The increased activation of the Stem Cells in response to poly (I: C) becomes significant as this mimics viral nucleic acid.
 Viral infections are often harbingers of later and severe bacterial infections.
 The healthy “microbiome” of the sinus is affected by viruses that increase the chances of getting bacterial pneumonia.

-Thus, cell cultures serve as important platforms to assess the immune pathways involved in chronic and inflammatory diseases such as rhinitis.
+Thus, nasal epithelial cell culture serve as important platforms to assess the immune pathways involved in chronic and inflammatory diseases such as rhinitis.
 This can help us design efficient systems to prevent and quickly treat the inflammation.

 Bachert, C., Pawankar, R., Zhang, L. et al. ICON: chronic rhinosinusitis.
 World Allergy Organization Journal 7, 1–28 (2014). https://doi.org/10.1186/1939-4551-7-25